silnrsi/font-awami/README.txt

 See the OFL and OFL-FAQ for details of the SIL Open Font License.
 See the FONTLOG for information on this and previous releases.

-For further information about this font, including Unicode ranges supported, Graphite font features and how to use them, and licensing, please see the documentation on the website (https://software.sil.org/awami) or in the documentation
+For further information about the Graphite version of this font, including Unicode ranges supported, Graphite font features and how to use them, and licensing, please see the documentation on the website (https://software.sil.org/awami) or in the documentation